-During spring break, we lead a group of students on a study away service-learning program.
-This program has an emphasis on vocational exploration in three aspects: faith and social action, social and economic justice, and international humanitarian efforts.
+During spring break, we lead a group of sophomores on a study away program.
+This program has an emphasis on vocational exploration and provides students an opportunity for learning that leads to service.
 Learn more about FOCUS.

 Each semester, students are invited to a dinner conversation.
 Two members of the faculty share their vocational story and students are allowed to ask questions and dialogue with the participants.
 Learn about Conversations.

 A time to dialogue with faculty members at Furman.
 Join our Picnic with a Professor Program.